 Like all modern arthropods, the spiders in your attic are descendants of 7-foot-long marine animals that lived 480 million years ago.
 True spiders evolved about 300 million years ago, which means they pre-date dinosaurs, not to mention humans.
 It may feel like they're encroaching, but they were here first.

 Still, deferring to spiders on a camping trip isn't the same as sharing our homes with them.
-Does a spider's evolutionary seniority really give her free reign over habitats built by and for humans?
+Does a spider's evolutionary seniority really give her free rein over habitats built by and for humans?
 Maybe not, but ousting spiders from any house is a herculean task.
 Not only are they stealthy and stubborn, but they've been living with us for a very long time.
 In fact, many house spiders are now specially adapted to indoor conditions like steady climate, sparse food and even sparser water.

 "Some house spider species have been living indoors at least since the days of the Roman Empire, and are seldom to be found outside, even in their native countries," writes Rod Crawford, curator of arachnid collections at the Burke Museum of Natural History & Culture in Seattle and noted debunker of spider myths.
 "They usually spend their entire life cycle in, on or under their native building."

 Most of the spiders you see indoors have never been outside in their lives.
 (Photo: Alan Levine [CC BY 2.0]/Flickr)

 2. Putting a house spider outside could kill it.